AakashRevankar/stats_concepts/README.md

 ---
 ## Credits

-These notebooks are created for anyone to wish to learn about statistics the way I learnt.
-Also, I would like to credits to
+These notebooks are created for anyone  who wishes to learn about statistics the way I learnt.
+Also, I would like to give credits to

 * `Probability & Statistics for Machine Learning & Data Science` course by deeplearning.ai
 * `DataDaft` youtube channel